DFE-Digital/dfe-wizard/README.md

 ### `be_next_step_path`

-Asserts that a given path is the `next_step_path` for a specific wizard, using subject-first syntax.[1]
+Asserts that a given path is the `next_step_path` for a specific wizard, using subject-first syntax.

 ```ruby
 expect("/wizard/email").to be_next_step_path.in(wizard)